-RapidEye, formerly operated by Planet, is a retired constellation of five satellites, in operation from 2009 to 2020.
-RapidEye images are approximately 5 meters per pixel resolution.
+RapidEye, formerly operated by Planet, is a retired constellation of five satellites that were in operation from 2009 to 2020.
+RapidEye images are approximately 5 meters per pixel resolution and are still available for download through Planet Archives.

-The RapidEye satellite constellation consisted of a single launch of five RapidEye satellites.
+The RapidEye satellite constellation consisted of a single launch of five high resolution satellites.

 RapidEye Products are available for search and download via Planet’s APIs, User Interfaces, and Integrations, in the form of Scene and OrthoTile products, which are encoded in our platform as a set of Item Types and Asset Types.